Taotaoop/A3_Group10/Group10_A3_Part01_v1.md

 | Attribute  | String  | The attribute of the course  |

+## Sample Requests
+Here are the three sample requests for getting course information from our API:

 ### 1.List all Computer Science courses in a specific academic year.
 ```https://UofMCSEnrollment.ca/api/courses?{Year}```